Dietician Toby Amidor dishes up tips on integrating healthier eating habits and offers insight on the relationship between food and sleep.

-Rosie: Do you find that timing of meals is important for balancing energy?
+Rosie: Do you find that the timing of meals is important for balancing energy?
 Does when we eat breakfast or dinner matter?

 Toby: Yes.
-Ideally you should be eating throughout the day to keep your body fueled.
+Ideally, you should be eating throughout the day to keep your body fueled.
 You should have something to eat within 1 hour of waking up as you haven’t eaten typically for at least 8 hours.
 Also, you should not go over 5 hours without eating.
 If you find yourself going over 5 hours, then it is time for either a meal or healthy snack to get you through to your next meal.

 Rosie: What is your opinion on late night snacks?
-Are there a few go-tos you would suggest for people who tend to get hungry before bedtime?
+Are there a few go-to’s you would suggest for people who tend to get hungry before bedtime?

 Toby: As long as you have not overeaten throughout the day and gone over on your daily recommended calories (around 2000 calories/day for the average American), then it is okay to have a light snack before bedtime.
 You also want to avoid going to bed hungry, which can lead to an unrestful sleep.

-Optimal snacks include a glass of warm milk, cheese and whole grain crackers, or an apple and almond butter.
+Optimal snacks include a glass of warm milk, cheese, and whole-grain crackers, or an apple and almond butter.